Comprehensive Guide to Reducing COD in Wastewater

 What is COD?

-Chemical Oxygen Demand (COD) is the amount of the amount of oxygen that is needed to oxidize soluble and particulate organic matter in water.
+Chemical Oxygen Demand (COD) measures the amount of oxygen required to oxidize both soluble and particulate organic matter in water.

 Water treatment plant